Farfetch / Data-powered Shopping

-Farfetch has also developed a connected clothing rail.
+Farfetch is also working with Friendly Technologies and Retail Magic to present a connected clothing rail that the two companies developed.
 Using RFID technology and ultrasound, the connected clothing rail can recognise any product that customers physically pick up and then add these to their app, creating an in-store wish list.
 This enables people to browse the products they like after they’ve left the shop.
 Store assistants can also see customers' wish lists and use that information to recommend complementary products.

 The SoF team is also enhancing changing rooms, for instance with connected mirrors.
 The software for the SoF digital mirror lets shoppers see their in-store wish list, request different sizes and colours, and even pay for an item directly through the mirror.

 Customers can stay in touch with the store assistants they interacted with through WhatsApp texts and ask for feedback or product recommendations after they’ve left the shop.